Track, analyze, and boost conversions

 Continuing with our funnel analysis, we see that after adding a product to the cart 64% of the users don’t proceed to select the payment method.
 To drill down into the data, we added the events ‘Add payment’ and 'Add delivery' and discovered that all the drop-offs are from adding to the cart to adding the payment method, which already discards reasons such as issues with delivery address or delivery time and issues with payment processing.

-Perhaps the available payment methods are not sufficient for our users, we can now use push notifications (which will soon be available on UXCam) to contact these users and send them a survey asking about their preferred payment method.
+Perhaps the available payment methods are not sufficient for our users, we can now use push notifications to contact these users and send them a survey asking about their preferred payment method.

 Now you can have much more granularity in your funnels since you can add events with certain properties.
 For example, if you want to see the checkout process only for the 'Credit Card' payment method, you can choose the 'Add Payment' event, with the property 'Payment method' and the value 'credit card', and exclude all other payment methods.